Tucson to lean on voters, uncertain federal grants in new roadwork funding plan

 The gap will have to be filled with money from unspecified federal grants — and there’s no guarantee Tucson will win those awards, how many grants will be available in the next 20 years or if it will be enough to cover the gap.

-City officials are confident they have a good shot at winning some extra funds through the federal Bipartisan Infrastructure Plan, a $1 trillion federal bill dedicated billions to transportation projects across the country.
+City officials are confident they have a good shot at winning some extra funds through the federal Bipartisan Infrastructure Plan, a $1 trillion federal bill that dedicates billions to transportation projects across the country.

-Mayor Romero was invited to the White House for the bill’s signing last month, suggesting Tucson may be a shoe-in to receive a piece of that money in the near future.
+Mayor Romero was invited to the White House for the bill’s signing last month, suggesting Tucson may be a shoo-in to receive a piece of that money in the near future.

 “Tucson is poised to compete well for these additional infrastructure funds,” Ortega wrote in his memo.
 “We are organizing our approach to ensure the highest likelihood of success.”